m4r1k/qemu-wrapper/README.md

 KVM QEMU Wrapper for enabling TX and RX Queue size on VirtIO devices

 ## Install
-CentOS and RHEL distributions
+CentOS 7.x and RHEL 7.x distributions

-Make sure of not overwritting the original qemu-kvm binary file
+Make sure of not overwriting the original qemu-kvm binary file

 ```shell
 # Move the original qemu-kvm binary to a different location